-CLI,post,i
+Data/Parameter CAB_nontree,post,i

+Data unit t CO 2 e ha -1

+Description Post-land use transition carbon stock in aboveground non-tree vegetation in stratum i

+Equations Indirectly in (3) and (4)

-Data unit t CO 2 e ha -1 Description Post-deforestation carbon stock in the litter pool in stratum i Equations Source of data Published and/or peer-reviewed studies selected from the following, listed in descending order of preference: 1) Within 5 km of the avoiding UDef project boundary 2) Subnational jurisdiction 3) National jurisdiction 4) National data from neighboring countries with similar conditions 5) Global Where these data are inadequate or not appropriate, field sampling may take place within the jurisdiction.
-Field sampling design must result in an estimate that produces conservative estimates of the carbon stocks.
-Description of measurement methods and procedures to be applied See module CP-L Frequency of monitoring/recording Stock estimates must be updated for each BVP.
-QA/QC procedures to be applied See module CP-L Purpose of data Estimate of long-term area-weighted average stocks of non-forest land use; used to calculate change in carbon pool following deforestation Calculation method Stock estimates of each non-forest land use class represented must be equal to the long-term average stocks (time-weighted average of stocks in cyclical post-deforestation land-use systems such as shifting agriculture with fallow) Comments
+Source of data Project (Published and/or peer-reviewed studies selected from the following, in descending order of preference: Within 5 km of the avoiding UDef project boundary Subnational jurisdiction National jurisdiction National data from neighboring countries with similar conditions Global Where these data are inadequate or not appropriate, field sampling may take place within the jurisdiction.
+Field sampling design must result in an estimate that produces conservative estimates of the carbon stocks.)
+Description of measurement methods and procedures to be applied See module CP-AB Frequency of monitoring/recording Every six years at baseline renewal QA/QC procedures to be applied See module CP-AB Purpose of data Calculation of baseline emissions, calculation of project emissions, calculation of leakage Calculation method Stock estimates of each non-forest land use class represented must be equal to the long-term average stocks (time-weighted average of stocks in cyclical post-deforestation land-use systems such as shifting agriculture with fallow).
+Comments None